-A case in point is the 1974 failure of Herstatt Bank, a midsize German bank whose U.S. bank correspondent had received payment on the foreign currency leg of Herstatt's foreign exchange transactions but subsequently refused to make payment of the U.S. dollar legs that were to settle later the same day in New York.
-This created a short-term gridlock in the foreign exchange market that remained a source of systemic concern until the mid 1990s, when central banks made clear that the amounts of such "payment vs. payment mismatch" were too large to be tolerated indefinitely and the large commercial banks invested in the CLS Bank, a system for simultaneously settling both sides of foreign exchange transactions.
+A case in point is the 1974 failure of Herstatt Bank, a midsize German bank that was closed down after it received the deutsche mark leg of its deutsche mark-U.S. dollar currency trades but before its pending U.S. dollar payments were completed in the United States.
+This created a short-term gridlock in the foreign exchange market that remained a source of systemic concern until the mid-1990s, when central banks made clear that the amounts of such "payment versus payment mismatch" were too large to be tolerated indefinitely and the large commercial banks invested in the CLS Bank, a system for simultaneously settling both sides of foreign exchange transactions.